NastyaRush/tbd-workshop-1/tasks-phase1.md

 11. ✅ Create a BigQuery dataset and an external table using SQL

     We used example query from README.
 Before executing this query is was necessary to complete step 13 because in that step data is pushed to the bucket and this query uses that data from the bucket.
+The project name here differs from other tasks because we had troubles with our main project, so we created another project.

     ![img.png](photos/query_result.jpg)